 PricewaterhouseCoopers AG aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality services.
 Our hiring standards include a structured interview process with behaviour-based questions built from the PwC Professional framework, an assessment of academic records and background checks.
-Across the firm in FY21, we recruited over 800 new people, including 500 university graduates, interns and apprentices.
+Across the firm in FY22, PricewaterhouseCoopers AG recruited over 1,100 new people, including over 600 university graduates, interns and apprentices.